trevisanj/PFANT/README.md

 PFANT is a spectral synthesis software written in Fortran for use in Astrophysics.

-Similar softwares include TurboSpectrum and MOOG.
+ANalogue softwares include TurboSpectrum and MOOG.

 ### History